IELTS Speaking Part 1: how to speak about yourself

 2. When your name is asked, don’t just tell your nickname.
 First, tell your good name or the name written on your passport, then say “You can call me …….(your nickname)…… if you like.”

 3. When you are asked a question like this- “Tell me something about yourself”, what most people do is that they include information about their family.
 Please, avoid that.
-Yourself and your family are two different matters.
+You and your family are two different matters.
 Don’t attach them.
 That’s a wrong strategy.
 Here, you can pursue the following idea:

 NameAgeProfession/jobMarital status (for those who are married)→likes/hobbies/pastime activity (in short)aim in life (if you want) etc.

-2. You are generally asked about the reason behind your taking IELTS test.
+2. You are generally asked about the reason behind your taking the IELTS test.
 Be reasonable when you answer it.
-Don’t try to give any extra-smart answer.
+Don’t try to give any extra-smart answers.
 That might create a bad impression.
 For example, if you are really applying for a student or professional visa, include the information in the answer.
 You don’t need to say that you want to check your ability just to make sure you know good English.
 Avoid doing such mistakes.

 4. Avoid giving a negative response.
 In this part, if you say you don’t know the answer, the examiner will surely grade you as a preliminary English speaker.
 This will affect your band score.